Download The Guide

 Every week we publish new insights and tips on shipping & fulfillment.
 Be the first to know.

-To calculate the tax and duty amount for your shipment, you need to multiply the taxable value of your shipment by your destination country’s tax and duty percentage.
+To calculate the import tax and import duty amount for your shipment, multiply the taxable value of your shipment by your destination country's tax and duty percentage.

 The taxable value is usually based on the value of the goods, but depending on the valuation method of a country, it can also include other amounts.

 There are two main valuation methods that countries use to determine taxable value: FOB and CIF.